vecchioBlister/chalk/docs/Commands.md

 	a = (1, 2)
 	> let a0 be a [0]
 	a0 = 1
-To know the length of a tuple / array, you can use the operator `len`, giving the object (of which you want to know the length) within `( )` brackets.
+To know the length of a tuple / array, you can use the operator `len`, giving the object (of which you want to know the length) within `( )` parentheses.

 	> ?len(a)
 	2

 #### Tuples and lists

-Tuples are, in a way, lists of floats, which are "grouped" together in `( )` brackets.
+Tuples are, in a way, lists of floats, which are "grouped" together in `( )` parentheses.
 They are useful to store in one variable multiple values, like coefficients, conjugate square roots, etc.

 Operations like subtraction and division don't work with tuples, but other operands do:
 - `+` adds items to the tuple; for instance: `(1, 2) + 3 ==> (1, 2, 3)` and `(1, 2) + (1, 4) ==> (1, 2, 1, 4)`.